 The infamous hook in St. John Street, Valletta

-Have you ever notices this confounding metal hook located on the corner of Merchant Street and St. John Street (Triq San Gwann) in Valletta?
+Have you ever noticed this confounding metal hook located on the corner of Merchant Street and St. John Street (Triq San Gwann) in Valletta?
 This strange looking hook is surrounded by many legends and stories and no one really knows what was its original function.

 Rumor has it that it was used to heave a large bell onto the steeple of St John’s Co-Cathedral in the eighteenth century, however that turns out to be just a myth according to Bizarre Malta.